dexteryy/YAtom/README.md

 ## YAtom

-* Integrated more than 200 plugins
+* Integrated more than 200 plugins and well tuned settings without conflicts.
-* YAtom's key mappings are as consistent as possible with [YVim](https://github.com/dexteryy/YVim)'s.
+* Vim-style key mappings, which are as consistent as possible with [YVim](https://github.com/dexteryy/YVim)'s.
 * Screenshot:

 ![Atom screenhhost](https://raw.github.com/dexteryy/YAtom/master/screenshot.png)